pooyanrg/benchly/README.md

 ## Files

+1. `run_benchly.sh` - script to run the pipeline
-1. `interface.py` - the interface to run api
+2. `interface.py` - the interface to run api
-2. `judge_interface.py` - the interface to run judge
+3. `judge_interface.py` - the interface to run judge
-3. `call.py` - requests/response engine
+4. `call.py` - requests/response engine

 ## Config:
 ```